How to Cut a Pomegranate

 The pomegranate is a red, grapefruit-sized fruit that grows on a pomegranate tree.
 Inside there are many pods called arils with a sweet, tart flavor.
 Pomegranates are native to the Mediterranean and the Middle East, but have been cultivated in California, Arizona and many other parts of the world.

-Pomegranates have become wildly popular in part because of their high levels of antioxidants such as Vitamin C, Vitamin K and folate.
+Pomegranates have become wildly popular like dragon fruit because of their high levels of antioxidants such as Vitamin C, Vitamin K and folate.
 Their crunchy seeds contain dietary fiber and micronutrients too.

 While pomegranates are available year-round, the peak season for American pomegranates is October and November.
 To get the freshest-tasting pomegranates, look for ones that: